DemiladeOnitilo/IP-Address-Tracker/README-template.md

 Users should be able to:

+- Input mortgage information and see monthly repayment and total repayment amounts after submitting the form
+- See form validation messages if any field is incomplete
+- Complete the form only using their keyboard
-- View the optimal layout for each page depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page
-- See their own IP address on the map on the initial page load
-- Search for any IP addresses or domains and see the key information and location

 ### Screenshot